Ohlone Logo

 OPTIONAL VIEWING: Ohlone iTunes video podcasts 5/11/07, 5/14/07, 5/16/07

-Group Meeting (May 9): Describe the changes in people’s lives after World War II.
+Group Describe people’s lives after World War II.

 X. POLARIZATION: COLD WAR—DÉTENTE & MODERNITY